The Tach Cluster

 by Erich Bozzer

-meet and thought that it would be nice to replace your base instrument cluster?
+swap meet and thought that it would be nice to replace your base instrument cluster?
 You

 look further and find out that in order to perform this change you also need the unique

 wire harness that goes with it.
 Then you learn that the wire harness is either missing or

 too expensive.
 Anyway do you really want to tear your whole dash out to replace the

 wiring?
-Good news, now you can modify your existing base wiring to be used with the Tach Cluster.
+Good news, now you can modify your existing base wiring to be used with the Tach

-cluster it forced the temperature and fuel gauges to move to the two outer pods.
+of the cluster it forced the temperature and fuel gauges to move to the two outer pods.

 Ford replaced the charge and oil pressure gauges with warning lights.
-All these changes can be
+All these changes

 cluster.
 2) Oil pressure indication, 3) Charge indication and 4) The tach connection.

-worthless instrument.
-How many times has it actually told you that your charging system
+basically a worthless instrument.
+How many times has it actually told you that your

-charge system indicator.
+also the best charge system indicator.
 So, what we will do is: not use the amp gauge wires

 at the back of the cluster, add an aftermarket voltage gauge (if desired) and leave the

 rest of the charge system untouched.
 If you're interested in all the details to wire in

-the warning light, write to us at the Registry if there is enough response, a future article may be
+the warning light, write to us at the Registry if there is enough response, a future

-proper order to install your new in-dash tachometer.
-Please read it through first so you
+in proper order to install your new in-dash tachometer.
+Please read it through first so

 you get the big picture before you start.